CBIC Norms for Courier Import and Export of COVID-19 Vaccines

 - Under the automated process, the consignments will be identified for examination based on risk analysis

-The facility of transhipment between two Customs stations is available under courier mode as per the provisions of the Customs Act, 1962, Goods Imported (Conditions of Transhipment) Regulations, 1995 and other instructions.
+The transshipment facility between two Customs stations is available under courier mode as per the provisions of the Customs Act, 1962, Goods Imported (Conditions of Transhipment) Regulations, 1995, and other instructions.

 Disposal of Uncleared Goods

-The Courier regulations for both manual and electronic mode prescribe a procedure for clearance of uncleared goods.
+The Courier regulations for both manual and electronic modes prescribe a procedure for clearing uncleared goods.

-- In case of imported goods, the same is required to be detained by Customs and a notice issued to the Authorised Courier and goods can be disposed of after the expiry of 30 days of the arrival of the said goods.
+- In the case of imported goods, the same is required to be detained by Customs, and a notice is issued to the Authorised Courier, and goods can be disposed of after the expiry of 30 days of the arrival of the said goods.

 - The charges payable for storage and holding of such goods are to be borne by the Authorised Courier.

-- In the case of export goods, a similar procedure as in respect of imported goods is prescribed, the only difference being that such goods can be disposed of if they have not been exported within 7 days of arrival into the Customs Area or within such extended period as may be permitted by the Customs
+- In the case of export goods, a similar procedure as in respect of imported goods is prescribed, the only difference being that such goods can be disposed of if they have not been exported within seven days of arrival into the Customs Area or within such extended period as may be permitted by the Customs.

 Courier Electronic Clearance procedure